HaoyuCreate/FaceDetection/README.md

 ### Aditional Questions:
 - If the head goes out of focus and comes back in, will your algorithm start tracking again?
-  > Yes, the algorithm would not stop when users go out of the view.
+  > Yes, the algorithm would not stop when users go out of the view and it continues to work when users come back.
 - How are you prioritizing tracking for objects in focus?
   > I calculated distance bettween the focus area (assumed as image center) and all detected faces.
 Since faces may move in the video, so the algorithm alter the object in focus and keep tracking the object that get nearest to the facus area.
 - Are you able to track with foreign objects like headphones, spectacles, etc?